armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 ```

 First is the name of the package, stored in the element `package`.
 Then there
-is some (currently not used) metadata: `website` and `packageurl`.
-Then there
+is some metadata: `website` and `packageurl` (currently not used).
+Then follows
-is a list called `releases` containing elements.
+a list called `releases` containing elements.
 The key of the element is the
 version of the package, preferably in package-url format[1].
 If there is no
 package-url available, then this should be the version, for example: